Jairik/Parallel-Query-Processing-System/README.md

 This project implements a simplified database query processing engine using **C** with serial and parallel (OpenMP and MPI) versions.
 The system queries a large dataset (`db.txt`) representing a **TODO**, supporting SQL-like queries for selection and filtering.

+## Plans/Notes

+- We should use LSM Tree + Secondary Indexes for our data structure (great use case for storing logs, used by other technologies like Kafka Logs and Cassandra).

 ## Expected Components

 * **`QPESeq.c`** — Serial query processing engine.